 Dr. Taylor is the Medical Director of Faster Paths to Treatment, Boston Medical Center’s innovative, low-barrier substance use disorder bridge clinic.
-She also directs the General Internal Medicine PrEP Program and serves as Medical Director of BMC’s Office Based Addiction Treatment (OBAT) ECHO, a tele-education series for providers and teams across MA.
-Her other educational roles include co-directing the HIV Pathway for internal medicine residents and serving as core faculty in BUSM’s addiction medicine fellowship program.
+She also directs HIV Prevention Programs at BMC and is a past Medical Director of BMC’s Office Based Addiction Treatment (OBAT) ECHO, a tele-education series for providers and teams across MA.
+Her other educational roles include co-directing the HIV Pathway for internal medicine residents and serving as core faculty in BUSM’s Addiction Medicine fellowship program.

 - Faculty, Clinical Addiction Research and Education Unit, Medicine, Boston University School of Medicine

 Komaromy M, Tomanovich M, Taylor JL, Ruiz-Mercado G, Kimmel SD, Bagley SM, Saia KM, Costello E, Park TW, LaBelle C, Weinstein Z, Walley AY.
 Adaptation of a System of Treatment for Substance Use Disorders During the COVID-19 Pandemic.
 J Addict Med.
 2021 Nov-Dec 01; 15(6):448-451.
 PMID: 33298750.

 Taylor JL, Johnson S, Cruz R, Gray JR, Schiff D, Bagley SM.
 Integrating Harm Reduction into Outpatient Opioid Use Disorder Treatment Settings : Harm Reduction in Outpatient Addiction Treatment.
 J Gen Intern Med.
 2021 Jun 22.
 PMID: 34159545.